Gerrg/sklearn-exploration/README.md

 # sklearn-exploration
-It consists of the steps followed in a data science project
+It consists of the steps followed in making a prediction for dengue fever